ajcr/ajcr.github.io/_posts/2015-9-5-stack-overflow-upvotes.md

 So unless you promote or improve your old posts, they could well be lost amongst the vast amounts of new material that pours in to Stack Overflow each day.

-All things considered, try and play the long game on Stack Overflow whenever you can.
+All things considered, try and play the slow game on Stack Overflow whenever you can.
 Post quality content, improve posts where needed and promote links to the site.
 You're highly likely to be repaid with upvotes, although how many depends a little on luck, just like any other game.